ArmaanMcleod/ArmaanMcleod/README.md

 - [PoshJsonWebToken] - Binary PowerShell module which contains cmdlets to help with generating and validating signed or encrypted JWT tokens.
 - [PowerShellBuildTools] - Build automation tools for PowerShell module development.
+- [PoshJohn] - Binary PowerShell module which contains cmdlets to help with extracting and cracking password hashes from password-protected files using John the Ripper (https://www.openwall.com/john/).

 If you're looking to get in contact with me: